 The Ikkatsu Project had its beginnings in an expedition that examined several different aspects of plastics pollution on the Washington Coast.
 Project efforts established a baseline for the presence of debris from the 2011 tsunami, compared recently cleaned northern beaches to sections of the southern portion of the route that don’t see as many volunteer cleaning efforts, and documented specific beaches where plastic flotsam and tsunami debris come ashore in larger quantities.

 In subsequent years, we have done different expeditions that have involved specific scientific input on a variety of subjects.
-The Ikkatsu Project has been able to draw on the knowledge and expertise of an advisory board that will help direct their surveys and make use of the data that is collected.
+The Ikkatsu Project has been able to draw on the knowledge and expertise of an advisory board that will help direct surveys and continue to make use of the data that is collected.
 Each of these dedicated individuals is an integral part of the Ikkatsu team and brings valuable skills and a wealth of knowledge to the project.

 – Anne Shaffer, Coastal Watershed Institute

 - Dr. Peter Hodum, Dr. Michelle Hester, Oikonos Ecosystem Knowledge

 - Dr. Abigail Barrows, Marine Environmental Research Institute (MERI)